Is parking available on site?

 Does the site have a gift shop or book store?

 Yes.
-Books on Longfellow's poetry, colonial history, and related items can be purchased at the site.
+Souvenirs and books on Longfellow's poetry, colonial history, and related items can be purchased at the site or online, through our cooperating association, Eastern National.

 Is there an admission charge to see the historic garden?